Antennas, Antenna Cables, Wireless Products: Technical Articles

 Double shielding benefits: LMR-100, LMR-200 and LMR-400

-If you are applying hardware to a particularly noisy environment or concerned about your loss of signal strength to electromagnetic interference, you'll be pleased to note that LMR-100, LMR-200 and LMR-400 are accomplished preservers of signal strength due to their double shielded composition.
-All aforementioned cables have in-built shielding from both an aluminum layer providing 100% coverage and a denser copper braiding layer.
-Combined this leads to a minimal loss cable and also one that effectively blocks out external interference.
+The double shielded composition of LMR-100, LMR-200 and LMR-400 enables far better preservation of signal strength than the single-shielded coax types that they are most typically compared to (RG-174, RG-58 as examples): The LMR-100, 200 and 400 coax types have in-built shielding from both an aluminum layer providing 100% coverage and a denser copper braiding layer.
+This combination of shield layers leads to a minimal loss cable and also one that effectively blocks out external interference.

 Attenuation (Loss of Signal): How do LMR-100, 200 & 400 compare?